wp-plugins/wptouch/readme.txt

 WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.

-Downloaded over 87,000 times (bravenewcode.com + wordpress.org) since April 2008.
+Downloaded over *90,000 times* (bravenewcode.com + wordpress.org) since April 2008.

 == Description ==

-With a single click, WPtouch transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.
+With a single click, *WPtouch* transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.

 The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone and iPod touch visitors without modifying a single bit of code (or affecting) your regular desktop theme.

-The theme also includes the ability for your visitors to easily switch between the WPtouch view and your site's regular theme.
+The theme also includes the ability for your visitors to easily switch between the *WPtouch* view and your site's regular theme.

 = New In Version 1.8.7: =